falahatiali/Homa/README.md

 ### Configuration File

-After publishing the config file, you can customize all aspects in `config/homa.php`:
+After publishing the config file, you can customize all aspects in `config/homa.php`.
+For environment variables, see `.env.example` for all available options:

 ```php
 return [